 Connie did her best to adjust to her new life while maintaining a relationship with her biological family.
 After graduating from high school, Connie attended the Alabama School for the Deaf where she met her husband, who is also deaf.
 They married and had two daughters.
 For the first few years, Connie stayed at home with her daughters.
 When she decided to join the workforce, Connie struggled to find and keep employment due to her disability.
 Connie never complained; she focused on the future, knowing she would find the right opportunity.

-On April 2013, Connie connected with the PRIDE Industries team at Fort Rucker, Alabama.
+On April 2013, Connie connected with the PRIDE Industries team at Fort Novosel (formerly Fort Rucker), Alabama.
 Connie was hired as a job coach providing American Sign Language (ASL) translation at the base.

 “This is what I was looking for,” Connie says.
 “I can practice using ASL with PRIDE’s deaf employees while helping with their job needs.”
 Job coaches are dedicated and talented individuals who understand individuals’ unique needs and provide support to ensure success at work.